jgyates/genmon/README.md

     # method the exercise time must be at least three minutes or more from the current
     # generator time.
     #uselegacysetexercise = False

+    # (optional) Disable the monitoring of the utility line voltage for detecting
+    # power outages.
+This will disable the sending of emails when a power outage is
+    # detected.
+If you have a Transfer Switch that monitors the utility line and starts
+    # your generator you may need to set this to true.
+Most transfer switches requires
+    # the generator controller to monitor the utility line voltage and notify the switch
+    # to activate so in most cases this will not be needed.
+If you software is reading
+    # zero volts for the utility voltage and you are getting false emails regarding an
+    # outage then enable this setting.
+    #disableoutagecheck = False

+    # (optional) True if monitoring a liquid cooled generator, False if air cooled.
+    # This option is for monitoring active relays in the controller, which are different
+    # for liquid vs air cooled generators.
+The software will auto-detect the type of
+    # generator cooling
+    #liquidcooled = True

     # (optional).
 The software will auto-detect the controller type.
 The auto-detect
     # can be overridden with this setting.
 True for Evolution controller, False for
     # Nexus Controller.